techandsoftware/teletext/README.md

 Display the content in the strings.
 Array of up to 25 elements.
 Each element is a string up to 40 characters.
 This is used to set the contents of the whole screen.

 Display attributes such as text or graphic colour, flashing and other features are set with control codes defined by ETSI EN 300 706.
-These can be embedded directly in the strings or are exposed via an Attribtes class to generate them.
+These can be embedded directly in the strings or are exposed via an `Attributes` class to generate them.
 See the section below.

 ## setRow(rowNum, string)

-Display the string on the row number.
+Display the string on the row number. `rowNum` is between 0 and 24.
 The string is up to 40 characters.
+Display attributes in the string can be used - see the section below.

 ## loadPageFromEncodingString(base64input)